TheOdinProject/curriculum/nodeJS/authentication/security_configuration.md

 <div class="lesson-content__panel" markdown="1">

 1. The main important takeaway here is to KEEP YOUR SECRETS SECRET by never accidentally publishing them.
-2. Read through the documentation for [dotenv](https://github.com/motdotla/dotenv#readme) and [nconf](https://github.com/indexzero/nconf).
+1. Read through the documentation for [dotenv](https://github.com/motdotla/dotenv#readme) and [nconf](https://github.com/indexzero/nconf).
 There are other ways to go about hiding your secrets, but these two packages are popular and widely used.
-3. Go back to your earlier projects and SECURE THEM!
+1. Go back to your earlier projects and SECURE THEM!

 </div>

 ### Additional resources

-This section contains helpful links to other content.
-It isn't required, so consider it supplemental.
+This section contains helpful links to related content.
+It is not required, so consider it supplemental.

 - If you still want to know more, this article digs deeper into [variations of environment variables](https://www.twilio.com/blog/working-with-environment-variables-in-node-js-html) you might encounter moving forward.

 ### Knowledge check

-This section contains questions for you to check your understanding of this lesson.
-If you’re having trouble answering the questions below on your own, review the material above to find the answer.
+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 - [What special kind of variable can be used on a server to store secrets?](#keep-it-secret-keep-it-safe)
 - [What are two widely used packages that can be used to store and import these variables?](#keep-it-secret-keep-it-safe)